Codesota · Building Blocks · § 02Image → VectorReading time ~ 18 min

 ImageVector

-Convert images directly to dense vector representations for semantic search, clustering, and similarity matching.
+Convert images directly to dense vector representations for semantic search, clustering, and similarity matching — without ever generating a caption.

 How Image Embedding Works